 • Research within the teaching practice leading to course and pedagogical enhancements

-• Lead a Liberal Arts Gateway Community of Practice
+• Lead a LAG Community of Practice

 • Develop disciplinary toolkit